zerolawtech/ZAP-Tech/docs/issuing-entity.rst

 The ``IssuingEntity`` contract is a center point through which other contracts are linked.
 Each contract must be associated to it before it will function properly.

 * :ref:`security-token` contracts must be associated before tokens can be transferred, so that the issuer contract can accurately track investor counts.
-* :ref:`kyc-registrar` contracts must be associated to provide KYC data on investors before they can receive or send tokens.
+* :ref:`kyc-base` contracts must be associated to provide KYC data on investors before they can receive or send tokens.
 * :ref:`custodian` contracts must be approved in order to send or receive tokens from investors.

 Associating Contracts